patrys/django-channels-ariadne/README.md

 # django-channels-ariadne
-An async experiment with Ariadne + Django
+An async experiment with Ariadne + Django Channels